Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 Arenas didn't like paying for something she didn't think she needed and resented the loss of control.
 "It was just kind of, 'Take it or leave it.'
 The whole thing.
 You had no choice as to your own care."

-Arenas, sure she'd been given care she didn't need, discussed it with one of her husband's friends who is a gynecologist.
+Arenas, sure she had been given care she didn't need, discussed it with one of her husband's friends who is a gynecologist.
 She learned the process could have been more simple and affordable.

 Arenas complained to The George Washington Medical Faculty Associates, the large Washington, D.C., doctor group that provided her treatment.
 Her request to have the bill reduced was denied.
 Then bill collectors got involved, so she demanded a refund and threatened legal action.